 - Your combo points only stick to one enemy.
 Make sure you use them before switching targets, otherwise you’ll have wasted them.

-- Interrupting isn’t something that you can do easily as a druid in Cat Form.
-You’ll need to switch to Bear Form and use Feral Charge.
-Alternatively, you can cast Bash, also requiring Bear Form, but which will also stun the target.
+- Interrupting spells isn’t easy as a druid.
+You’ll need to switch to Bear Form and use Feral Charge or Bash, both of which have cooldowns.

 - Stamina – Your next best stat is going to be stamina.
 This increases your max health, allowing you to soak more hits and giving you extra time before needing to cast a heal.

-- Spirit – Spirit is also an excellent stat to pick up while leveling.
-This will increase your out-of-combat health and mana regeneration, which means less downtime eating and drinking.
+- Spirit – This will increase your out-of-combat health and mana regeneration, which means less downtime eating and drinking.
 This indirectly increases your leveling speed.

 - Intellect – You’ll also want intellect, but it isn’t as important as any other stats above.
 This will increase your maximum mana pool, allow you to cast more spells.
 Most of your time will be spent in Cat Form though, making mana much less important.